 This country is in a time of reckoning.
 We are coming to terms with institutions of power being breeding grounds for varying degrees of sexual impropriety.
 Based on the almost daily reports of people caught up in this cleansing, it was way overdue.
 The damage includes victims who must relive the pain, but possibly get

-Obviously hoping to ride a wave of Anti-Trump sentiment, Christine Rosati Randall has formeda candidate committee to explore a run for the CT House District 44 seat currently held by Rep. Anne Dauphinais (R-Killingly).
-As reported in The CT Mirror by Mark Pazniokas, “Former state Rep. Christine Rosati Randall, D-Killingly, who was unseated last year in a
+Obviously hoping to ride a wave of Anti-Trump sentiment, Christine Rosati Randall has announced a run for the CT House District 44 seat currently held by Rep. Anne Dauphinais (R-Killingly).
+As reported in The CT Mirror by Mark Pazniokas, “Former state Rep. Christine Rosati Randall, D-Killingly, who was unseated last year in a lopsided loss to Republican Anne

 “For every complex problem there is an answer that is clear, simple, and wrong.” –HL Mencken.
 Few things in this world pose more complexity than dealing with a budget in Connecticut.
 As is often the case, many of us will get the initial reaction wrong.
 There is nothing simple to a document as long as